 Contraindications

-1. The presence of problems with the cardiovascular system.
+1. Having problems with the cardiovascular system.

 2. Diseases of the digestive tract.

-3. Problems with ligaments and tendons.
+3. Having problems with ligaments and tendons.

 4. Pregnancy.